OrganizationsSkip to the content

 County Happenings.
 "Will Have Resident Pastor"

 Last Sunday [October 9, 1911] Father Fox officiated for the last time as pastor of the Catholic church in Sanford.
 This church he has served continuously for eighteen years, having received his appointment from Bishop Moore in 1892.
 That period of time witnessed the prosperity and the adversity of the old and the birth of a New Sanford and during it all the pastor stood by his flock.
 He now leaves regretfully when the New Sanford is in a vigorous and promising adolescence and when the prospects of his church are brighter than they ever were before.
 But these improved conditions and increased congregations make changes imperative.
-Hitherto Sanford was a mission, it will now have a resident pastor and be the centre of a surrounding missionary field.
+Hitherto Sanford was a mission, it will now have a resident pastor and be the center of a surrounding missionary field.
 The church will be in its normal condition with pastor and Mass all Sundays and weekdays.

 A rectory, to house the new pastor, will be of immediate necessity and there is hope that at no distant time there will be erected a convent and school to aid in the work of keeping New Sanford clean, cultured, and Christian.